Cystoisospora: Taxonomy

 This genus was originally created by J. K. Frenkel in 1977.
 Its use was discontinued but was resurrected in 2005.
 This genus currently includes species that have oocysts containing two sporocysts with four sporozoites in each without Stieda bodies.
 These species infect the enterocytes of mammals and are transmitted by the orofaecal route.

 DNA analysis has shown that this genus belongs to the family Sarcocystidae.

 The type species of this genus is Cystoisospora felis.

 Life cycle

 This parasite has been isolated from dogs, cats and raccoons.
 C. belli has been isolated from immunosuppressed humans — particularly those with HIV infection.

 These parasites normally infect the enterocytes of the small intestine and are spread by the orofaecal route.
 The definitive hosts are cats but other species including various species of rodents may be infected.
 No further development occurs in these paratenic hosts and the parasites remain dormant until ingested by a definitive host.

 Epidemiology

 This genus has been recorded worldwide.
 C. felis and C. rivolta occur in up to 40% of cats in some tropical countries.
+C. belli is also common in the tropics and causes a human gastrointestinal infection mainly found in people who are profoundly immunosuppressed as a result of HIV infection.